CloudLabs-MOC/AI-102-AIEngineer/Instructions/09-language-understanding-app.md

 ## Task 2: Create a conversational language understanding project

-Now that you have created an authoring resource, you can use it to create a conversational language understanding project.
+In this task, you will create a **Conversational Language Understanding** project in **Language Studio**.
+You will configure a language resource, set up a new project, and define its basic settings.

 1. In a new browser tab, open the Language Studio portal at `https://language.cognitive.azure.com/` and sign in using the Microsoft account associated with your Azure subscription if prompted to sign in.